-Water proposals flow through Utah Statehouse in last days
+Water proposals trickle through Utah Statehouse in last days

 SALT LAKE CITY (AP) — After the iconic Great Salt Lake hit its lowest level in recorded history, Utah’s Republican-majority Legislature is working to preserve the lake, incentivize conservation and prepare for a hotter, drier future.

-In the final days before they adjourn, lawmakers are advancing proposals to set aside millions to preserve the lake, encourage the use of drought-resistant landscaping and cut down on unmetered water use through a combination of incentives and potential penalties.
+In the final days before they adjourn, lawmakers are advancing proposals to set aside millions to divert more water to the lake, encourage the use of drought-resistant landscaping and cut down on unmetered water use through a combination of incentives and potential penalties.

 Utah — which is both one of the nation’s driest states and thirstiest consumers of water on a per capita basis — is among a larger group of states confronting the realities of prolonged drought and climate change, while also trying to prepare for population growth.
-The state relies heavily on the over-tapped Colorado River and its past plans to create infrastructure to allow for additional water use have provoked a united outcry from states in the region — Arizona, California, Colorado, Nevada, New Mexico and Wyoming.
+The state relies heavily on the over-tapped Colorado River and its past plans to create infrastructure to siphon more river water have provoked a united outcry from other states in the region — Arizona, California, Colorado, Nevada, New Mexico and Wyoming.

-The water focus is a detour from previous years for a growing state that has historically been among the region’s most reluctant to curtail water use.
-Here are a few of the proposals on the table as lawmakers barrel toward the end of the 2022 legislative session:
+This year’s water focus is a detour from previous years for a growing state that has historically been one of the region’s most reluctant to curtail water use.
+Here are a few proposals on the table as lawmakers barrel toward the end of the , legislative session:

 SECONDARY METERING